 Mistakes to Avoid

 The worst thing you could do would be to provide personal info about you or your student loans.
 However, that is not the only mistake that can be made.

 Even texting “Stop” to get them to leave you alone is a bad move.
 By texting stop, you give the scammers two critical pieces of information.
 First, they know the number they texted is a valid phone number with an active subscriber.
 Second, by texting stop, you are letting them know that you can send and receive text messages.
-Just ignoring the message is the best response.
+Ignoring the message is the best response.

 It is also worth noting that just being on the national do not call registry is not enough to prevent telemarketers and scammers from contacting you.
 Being on this list may be a proactive measure, but it doesn’t ensure that you will not be the target of these scams.